 Yes.
 If you exercise ISOs when the 409A valuation is at or near your strike price, the AMT preference item is minimal because the spread is small.
 Filing a Section 83(b) election within 30 days of exercise locks in that low FMV as your tax basis.
 If the company grows, shares appreciate while your AMT exposure stays tied to the low FMV at exercise.
 We evaluate the downside risk against the AMT upside before recommending early exercise for any client.

-California abolished its individual AMT effective January 1, 2000.
-California residents do not owe state AMT.
-However, California does not conform to federal ISO treatment and taxes the ISO spread as ordinary income at exercise, like an NSO.
-This creates a California tax bill in the exercise year even though there is no California AMT.
-The California tax generates a compensating basis step-up used when you sell the shares.
+California still imposes an active individual AMT (Schedule P on Form 540) at a 7% rate above an exemption threshold.
+Layered on top of that, California does not conform to federal ISO treatment: California taxes the ISO spread as ordinary income at exercise (up to 13.3%), like an NSO.
+Both the California AMT projection and the California regular-tax bill on the ISO exercise need to be modeled together.
+The California ordinary-income tax generates a compensating basis step-up used when you sell the shares.

 Gather: Form 3921 for each ISO exercise, your option grant agreement, the most recent 409A valuation, your prior-year tax return showing any AMT credit carryforward on Form 8801, your current-year income projections including W-2 and RSU vest schedule, and any Section 83(b) elections filed.
 We use all of this to build a projection of your regular tax and tentative minimum tax before any additional exercises.